-Southampton Local Safeguarding Adults Board is a group of partner organisations who come together to co-ordinate their work.
+Southampton Local Safeguarding Adults Board (LSAB) is a group of partner organisations who come together to co-ordinate their work.
 The aim of the board is to help and protect adults at risk of harm (safeguarding) in Southampton.
 We also promote the wellbeing of adults, ensuring that safeguarding activities are of a high quality and in line with the Care Act 2014.

 ‘Making Safeguarding Personal’ is at the heart of the Southampton LSAB, working with adults at risk of abuse, neglect or exploitation.